NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 * `useCreateSsmsSetFromFiltersMutation`
 * `useCreateCaseSetFromFiltersMutation`

-The will create a set from either a list of values or a filter set.
-The create from Values hooks take a single parameter `values` which is a array of values, while the create from filters hooks take one required parameter `filters` which is a filter set or JSON object.
+These functions will create a set from either a list of values or a filter set.
+The create from Values hooks take a single parameter `values` which is an array of values, while the create from filters hooks take one required parameter `filters` which is a filter set or JSON object.
 Both calls return the created `set_id` if the set was successfully created.

-As the above hook are Redux Toolkit Query hooks, namely mutation hooks, they return a tuple of the form:
+As the above hooks are Redux Toolkit Query hooks, namely mutation hooks, they return a tuple of the form:
 `[mutationHook, response]` which is a function to call the mutation and the response from the mutation.
-The mutation hook can be use like:
+The mutation hook can be used like:

 ```typescript
  const [createSet, response] = createSetHook();